kgarayev/investment_app/README.md

 - Payment Integration: Integrating a secure payment system to facilitate seamless share trading transactions.
 - Mobile Responsiveness: Optimising the app's design and layout for a better user experience on mobile devices.
 - Error Handling: Implementing improved error handling mechanisms to provide users with clear and informative error messages.

-The Investment App offers immense potential for growth and improvement.
-The possibilities are limitless, and there are numerous avenues to explore in order to enhance the app's functionality and user experience.

 ## :page_with_curl: License